Nurse in hospice

 Image of bereavement counsellor talking to patient, box of tissues on table

-One to one bereavement support can be over the phone, via email or face to face.
+One-to-one bereavement support can be over the phone, via email or face to face.
 It can be an opportunity to talk, in confidence, about the consequences of your loss, with someone who will be able to listen to your experience of grief.
 Support is person-centred, non-directive and can help you think through any changes you may need to make and find a new way to a new life.

 Image of bereavement room, two chairs and a table, with books in the corner and a teddy